-Source: Farmer Mac's Annual Reports on Securities and Exchange Commission Form 10-K. AMBS = agricultural mortgage-backed securities figure 11.)
-Farmer Mac experienced steady growth in its Farm & Ranch loan purchases, as well as its Institutional Credit Program, which involves the purchase or guarantee of AgVantage securities.
+Source: Farmer Mac's Annual Report on Securities and Exchange Commission Form 10-K. AMBS = agricultural mortgage-backed securities guarantee of AgVantage securities.
 These bonds are general obligations of the issuing financial institution that are purchased or guaranteed by Farmer Mac.
 Each AgVantage security is secured by eligible loans under one of Farmer Mac's programs in an amount at least equal to the outstanding principal amount of the security.

 Off-balance-sheet program activity consists of standbys, certain AgVantage securities, and agricultural mortgage-backed securities (AMBS) sold to investors.
-At the end of December 2019, 16.6% of program activity consisted of offbalance-sheet obligations, as compared with 20.2% a year earlier.
+At the end of December 2020, 14.9% of program activity consisted of off-balance-sheet obligations, as compared with 16.6% a year earlier.

 Farmer Mac's Long-Term Standby Purchase Commitment product is similar to a guarantee of eligible pools of program loans.
 Under the standbys, a financial institution pays a fee in return for Farmer Mac's commitment to stand ready (that is, "stand by") to purchase loans at face value even under adverse conditions.
-As shown in figure 12, standbys represented 11.3% of Farmer Mac's total program activity in 2019.
+As shown in figure 12, standbys represented 10.6% of Farmer Mac's total program activity in 2020.